bionicbutterfly13/REMem/CONTRIBUTING.md

 ## How to contribute

-1. Fork the repo and create a branch from `master`.
+1. Fork the repo and create a branch from `main`.
 2. Make your changes.
 3. Test that your changes work (run existing benchmarks if applicable).
 4. Submit a pull request.